distributed-assertions/distributed-assertions.github.io/docs/index.md

 of formats and techniques to enable heterogeneous formal reasoning systems and users to communicate _assertions_ in a decentralized, reliable, and egalitarian manner.
-An _assertion_ is a unit of mathematical knowledge---think lemmas, theorems, corollaries, etc.---that also contains a cryptographic signature of its originator.
+An _assertion_ is a unit of mathematical knowledge---think lemmas, theorems, corollaries, etc.---that is cryptographically signed by its originator.

 The philosophy of DAMF is explained in this technical report: